skylabaseInc/couchdb-cloudant-java-client/README.md

-A few test cases for Cloudant Java
+A few test cases for Cloudant Java Connecting to CouchDB 2.1.0 --
---

  - Copy cloudant.properties_template to cloudant.properties
  - Add your Cloudant credentials to cloudant.properties
+ - Create Database ```cloudant``` in your local CouchDB
- - Create a database with the following documents:
+ - Update the Databse with the following documents:

 ```
 {